knlsethi/Cyber-Security-Tools/README.md

 // open the pentbox ruby file using admin privileges.

 // select the 2 option Network Security
-// open the 3 option Honeypot
+// select the 3 option Honeypot

 // configure the honeypot using various honeypot